Dogfalo/materialize/CONTRIBUTING.md

 1. **Use the GitHub issue search** - check if the issue has already been reported.

-2. **Check if the issue has been fixed** - try to reproduce it using the latest `v1-dev` branch in the repository.
+2. **Check if the issue has been fixed** - try to reproduce it using the latest commited branch in the repository.
+The [`main`](https://github.com/materializecss/materialize/tree/main) branch is stable, other branches are used for development.

 3. **Isolate the problem** &mdash; create a [reduced test case](https://css-tricks.com/reduced-test-cases/) using **our** [Codepen template](#code-examples).